savex83/slate/source/index.html.md

 # Introduction

 Welcome to the NoMoreBounce API!
-You can use our API to access NoMoreBounce API endpoints.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can use this documentation to make requests to the NoMoreBounce API endpoints.

 To use the API you have to create a "Connector".
 To do this you have to go in the "Connectors" menu.
 Than you can add an "API Connector" pushing the "Connect"